yabinmeng/invdel_spark_js/README.md

 ## Overall Program Structure

 A Spark application that is intended to be submitted for execution through Spark Jobserver needs to have the following program structure.
+In this repo, program [InventoryCleanup_cntx.scala](https://github.com/yabinmeng/invdel_spark_js/blob/master/src/main/scala/com/example/InventoryCleanup_cntx.scala) follows this structure.
 ```
   object WhatEverAppName extends SparkJob {
     type JobData = <type_for_input_parameters>